gotson/komga-website/src/guides/README.md

 How it works:
 1. Install and run Komga on a computer or NAS.
 2. Add libraries by type of content and let Komga do the rest.
-3. Use the webinterface or any compatible client.
+3. Use the web interface or any compatible client.
 4. Enjoy your books!

 ## What media and devices work?